staempfli/crowd-login/readme.txt

 == Installation ==

-1. Upload `crowd-login` folder to the `/wp-content/plugins/` directory or install from WordPress backend
+1. Upload `staempfli-crowd-login` folder to the `/wp-content/plugins/` directory or install from WordPress backend
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure plugin